Supervisor Configuration File

 Hint

-If the Supvisors is configured with at most one Supvisors instance per host, the host_name is a fully acceptable declaration.
+If the Supvisors is configured with at most one Supvisors instance per host, the host_id alone is a fully acceptable declaration.

 software_name